Member Affiliation Policies as determined by the TSA, Inc. Board of Directors

 8. Unpaid invoices must be paid in full to national TSA prior to any chapter member participating in a state or National TSA Conference

-9. For the 2020/2021 school year an online school (a school without a "brick and mortar" building) may affiliate a TSA chapter with full membership privileges, however, online schools may only compete virtually.
-Online schools must choose among TSA’s three curriculum-integrated membership programs and pay the applicable affiliation dues.
+9. An online school (a school without a "brick and mortar" building) may affiliate a TSA chapter with full membership privileges.
+An online school must choose among TSA’s three curriculum-integrated membership programs and pay the applicable affiliation dues.
+An online school which affiliates a Red, White or Blue CAP chapter is limited to having 1000 members.
+TSA members (of both “brick and mortar” and online schools) who want to compete in the annual national TSA conference must participate in-person as no virtual competitions are available.

 1. Chapters must have student members to affiliate with TSA.